Home Home

 Requirements

-Applicants for the Palpung Scholarship should be Bay Area US residents who have been accepted into a 4 year college in a Bachelor program and who have a combined family income of $40,000 or less.
+Applicants for the Palpung Scholarship should be Bay Area, U.S. residents who have been accepted into a 4 year college in a Bachelor program and who have a combined family income of $40,000 or less.
+Selected Applicants must be able to attend the awards ceremony to accept their scholarship, no exceptions.

 About Palpung Lungtok Choeling

 The Palpung organization believes that education is the cornerstone of our future and that young people are the key element for a better world.
-Therefore, this organization is offering these scholarships to college bound students to give them an opportunity to succeed, grow, and become good examples and role models for other young people.
+Therefore, this organization is offering these scholarships to college bound students to give them an opportunity to succeed and grow and become a good example and role model for other young people.

-Palpung (Glorious Accumulation) Lungtok (Teaching & Practicing to Reach Enlightenment) Choeling (Dharma Center) has established this scholarship fund because it uses a basic tenet of Buddhism, which is loving-kindness and compassion.
-The mission of Buddhism is to help people and all sentient being to become free from suffering and obtain lasting happiness therefore giving them hope for a better future.
+Palpung (Glorious Accumulation) Lungtok (Teaching & Practicing to Reach Enlightenment) Choeling (Dharma Center) has established this scholarship fund because it uses a basic tenet of Buddhism which is loving-kindness and compassion.
+The mission of Buddhism is to help people and all sentient beings to become free from suffering and obtain lasting happiness, therefore giving them hope for a better future.
 Buddhists do not just worship and pray for a better future, they put their beliefs into action.
 They reach out to the community and apply their Buddhist principles.

 Questions?